dd32/td-gh-ex/readme.txt

 Please see the Make documentation: https://thethemefoundry.com/make-help/

 == Changelog ==

+= 1.9.30 - December 7 2020 =
+* Improvement: Mobile menu is now accessible through VoiceOver.
+* Bugfix: Customizer controls were misbehaving on newer WordPress versions.

+= 1.9.29 - November 28 2020 =
+* Improvement: Compatibility updates.

+= 1.9.28 - May 23 2020 =
+* Improvement: Added "Tested up to" and "Requires PHP" tags to style.css.

+= 1.9.27 - May 20 2020 =
+* Bugfix: Overlays were closing after legitimate mouse release events.

+= 1.9.26 - May 14 2020 =
+* Improvement: Updated list of Google Fonts in Customizer.

+= 1.9.25 - April 10 2019 =
+* Bugfix: HappyForms ad was showing when HappyForms Upgrade was activated.

+= 1.9.24 - March 2 2019 =
+* Bugfix: Pages previously created with Gutenberg to preserve block editor experience.

+= 1.9.23 - January 15 2019 =
+* Improvement: Updated Font Awesome to 5.6.3.
+Added TripAdvisor FA icon to General -> Social Icons in Customizer.

+= 1.9.22 - January 8 2019 =
+* Bugfix: Gutenberg compatibility code was returning fatal error when used in combination with some plugins.

+= 1.9.21 - December 18 2018 =
+* Bugfix: Toggle between Make builder and Gutenberg editing experience was showing when Gutenberg was not available.

+= 1.9.20 - December 14 2018 =
+* Improvement: Wrap block editor's related logic in admin context to prevent issue with third party plugins.

+= 1.9.19 - December 12 2018 =
+* Improvement: It's now possible to switch between Make and the block editor on a per post/page basis.
+* Bugfix: Editor height in content edit overlay only allowed showing one line of text on WordPress 5.0.

+= 1.9.18 - December 6 2018 =
+* Bugfix: WordPress 5.0 notice wasn't appearing everywhere.

+= 1.9.17 - December 6 2018 =
+* Bugfix: WordPress 5.0 notice wasn't dismissible.

+= 1.9.16 - December 6 2018 =
+* Improvement: Added WordPress 5.0 editor compatibility notice.

+= 1.9.15 - September 15 2018 =
+* Bugfix: Limit the appearance of HappyForms banner to Posts and Pages only.

+= 1.9.14 - September 13 2018 =
+* Bugfix: Fixed untranslatable strings in code by removing extra line breaks.

+= 1.9.13 - July 17 2018 =
+* New feature: Mobile Menu Trigger background color setting in Customizer's Menu Items color section.
+* Improvement: Search form meets accessibility standards better now.
+* Improvement: Bumped version of Font Awesome CSS.
+* Bugfix: Old version of TinyMCE noneditable plugin was causing issues with editor extensions.

+= 1.9.12 - July 3 2018 =
+* Bug fix: Icons in List format builder were not displaying.

+= 1.9.11 - Jun 20 2018 =
+* Improvement: Upgraded Font Awesome from v4 to the latest v5.
+* Bug fix: Format builder buttons hover background color and text color was not applying to button.
+* Bug fix: Font weight set in Customizer was not applying to H1.

+= 1.9.10 - May 3 2018 =
+* Improvement: disable Customize styles in section previews to avoid white-on-white scenarios.
+* Bug fix: Hide HappyForms notice if Make Plus is active.

+= 1.9.9 - May 2 2018 =
+* Improvement: added a Custom CSS option to Button format for easier global customization.
+* Bug fix: Column sorting was messing up column resizing in Content sections.
+* Bug fix: Global discussion settings were being ignored in posts and pages.
+* Bug fix: Make color picker customizations were interfering with core and third party color pickers.
+* Bug fix: Headings font weight configuration didn't apply correctly.
+* Bug fix: Content section was ignoring filtered default amount of columns.

+= 1.9.8 - November 14 2017 =
+* Bug fix: Color picker controls misbehave on WordPress 4.9.
+* Improved: Removed double serialization of Make data which was causing issues with migration plugins.

+= 1.9.7 - November 1 2017 =
+* Bug fix: Content editor was ignoring background color settings in Customize screen.

+= 1.9.6 - October 7 2017 =
+* Bug fix: Typography settings weren't applying correctly to the mobile menu.
+* Bug fix: Section tiled backgrounds were misbehaving.

+= 1.9.5 - September 8 2017 =
+* Bug fix: A missing check in post save routines resulted in a PHP notice.
+* Bug fix: Typography settings didn't apply correctly to the header and header bar.
+* Improved: Header Bar border now respects opacity settings.
+* Updated: Theme screenshot.

+= 1.9.4 - August 26 2017 =
+* Updated: Theme screenshot.

 = 1.9.3 - August 24 2017 =
 * Bug fix: Gallery items at the end of rows were missing the correct CSS class.